Investigating Notable Metadata Practices in PyPI Libraries: An Empirical Study about Repository and Donation Platform URLs: Introduction

-To explore why authors and maintainers choose to link (or not link) their PyPI libraries to code repositories and donation platforms, we conducted two independent surveys with randomly selected PyPI authors and maintainers.
+In order to identify the factors associated with notable metadata practices related to repository and donation platform URLs in PyPI libraries, we conducted two independent surveys with randomly selected PyPI authors and maintainers.
 Based on the replicated empirical findings~\cite{replication_package}, we designed open-ended survey questions to encourage creativity and reveal topics we would not have thought about when providing closed-ended questions~\cite{hahn2024improving}.
-Given the large volume of responses---totaling 1,452 answers---we decided on an automated approach to extract relevant insights.
+Given the large volume of responses---totaling 1,776 answers---we decided on an automated approach to extract relevant insights.
 To this end, we developed a topic modeling pipeline based on a Large Language Model (LLM) to automatically identify key topics in the responses.
-To assess the quality of the extracted topics, we generated an evaluation form based on the topic modeling results, which was then distributed across \numRaters industry and research experts familiar with the broader topic around OSS libraries.
-Finally, to assess the robustness of our approach, we repeated the experiment 30 times and measured the lexical and semantic consistency of the resulting topics across all runs using Jaccard and Cosine similarity metrics.
+To validate the robustness of our approach, we repeated the experiment 30 times and measured the lexical and semantic consistency of the resulting topics across all runs using Jaccard and Cosine similarity metrics.
+Finally, to assess the quality of the extracted topics, we generated an evaluation form based on the topic modeling results, which was then distributed across \numRaters industry and research experts familiar with the broader topic around OSS libraries.

-Our contributions provide empirical insights into the motivations and barriers that influence whether PyPI authors and maintainers link their libraries to code repositories and donation platforms.
-These insights are particularly valuable for PyPI, helping to improve metadata guidance, usability, and technical support for maintainers.
-We also evaluate our LLM-based topic modeling pipeline using LLaMA 3.3 70B in terms of robustness and topic quality.
-Robustness demonstrated high consistency across 30 runs (84\% lexical and 89\% semantic similarity), while topic quality, assessed by 23 raters, showed moderate agreement (Randolph’s $\kappa = 0.55$).
+This paper makes two main contributions.
+First, we provide empirical insights into the metadata practices of PyPI libraries by identifying factors associated with missing, outdated, and platform-dominated repository and donation platform links.
+Our findings uncover practical, organizational, and ideological barriers that influence maintainers’ decisions, offering actionable implications for improving metadata quality and support within package registries such as PyPI.
+Second, we evaluate our LLM-based topic modeling approach for analyzing large-scale survey data.
+While the underlying techniques build on existing work, we provide a systematic assessment of their robustness and topic quality in this context.
+Our results show high consistency across repeated runs (88\% lexical and 92\% semantic similarity) and moderate agreement among 23 expert raters (Randolph’s $\kappa = 0.55$), providing empirical indications of a reliable and scalable alternative to manual qualitative analysis.